 How do you calculate the annealing temperature for PCR?

-One consequence of having too low a Ta is that one or both primers will anneal to sequences other than the intended target, as internal single-base mismatches or partial annealing may be tolerated.
+One consequence of having Ta too low is that one or both primers will anneal to sequences other than the intended target, because internal single-base mismatches or partial annealing may be tolerated.
 This can lead to nonspecific PCR amplification and will consequently reduce the yield of the desired product.
-Conversely, too high a Ta may reduce reaction efficiency, as the likelihood of primer annealing is reduced significantly.
-Optimal annealing temperatures will result in the highest product yield with the correct amplicon.
+Conversely, when Ta is too high reaction efficiency may be reduced because the likelihood of primer annealing is reduced significantly.
+Optimal annealing temperatures give the highest product yield of the correct amplicon.

 Use IDT's OligoAnalyzer™ Tool.

 Understand the importance of melting temperature in molecular biology applications

 - Rychlik W, Spencer WJ, Rhoads RE.
 Optimization of the annealing temperature for DNA amplification in vitro.
 Nucleic Acids Res.
 1990;18(21):6409-6412.